lechium/nitoUtility/README.md

 # nitoUtility
-Fix nitoTV installer problems straight from your AppleTV
+Fix nitoTV installer problems straight from your iPhone